 Bundibugyo virus tracker

-Ebola tracker: DRC and Uganda cases, deaths, and outbreak map.
+Ebola tracker: DRC, Uganda, and France cases, deaths, and outbreak map.

-A live board for the active Bundibugyo Ebola disease outbreak: confirmed, probable, and suspected cases; deaths; Uganda border screening; U.S. travel measures; health-zone geography; verified headlines; and official-source monitoring.
+A live board for the active Bundibugyo Ebola disease outbreak: confirmed and probable cases; deaths; affected DRC provinces; Uganda transmission status; the outbreak-linked case in France; U.S. travel measures; verified headlines; and official-source monitoring.

 Reported tracked

-CDC-reported suspected, probable, and confirmed cases/deaths across DRC and Uganda.
+CDC-reported confirmed and probable cases/deaths across DRC, Uganda, and France.

 1